icerpc/icerpc-docs/content/icerpc/connection/security-with-tls.md

 ```

 The ssl transport is provided solely for backward compatibility with Ice: the standard way for an Ice application to
-request a secure connection is to send a proxy with an ssl server address.
-When IceRPC + Slice receives such a proxy,
+request a secure connection is to use a proxy with an ssl server address.
+When IceRPC + Slice decodes a service
-the ssl transport captures this information ("TLS required") and ensures the client establishes a secure connection when
+address with a ssl server address, the ssl transport captures this information ("TLS required") and ensures the client
-it calls the decoded proxy.
+establishes a secure connection when it makes an invocation to this service address.

 {% callout %}
 With Ice, the tcp transport means "don't use TLS".
-As described earlier, with IceRPC, the tcp transport means plain
+With IceRPC, the tcp transport means plain tcp or tcp + tls depending
-tcp or tcp + tls depending on your TLS configuration.
+on your TLS configuration.
 {% /callout %}

 With the icerpc protocol, both the client and the server must have the same TLS expectations, and an icerpc server